Published Jan 30, 2023

-CW: discussion of gun violence and mass shootings
+CONTENT WARNING: Discussion of gun violence and mass shootings to follow.

 To be a citizen of the Federation is to be free.
 Whether you’re on Earth, Vulcan, or Betazed, you’re free from war, free from hunger, free from discrimination.
 You’re free to pursue your interests, free to quit a job that doesn’t suit you, free to spend all your substantial leisure time playing Tall Chess.

-Something else Federation citizens are generally free from is the looming spectre of gun violence that haunts every waking moment of American life.
+Something else Federation citizens are generally free from is the looming specter of gun violence that haunts every waking moment of American life.

 Unlike many of the issues solved by indistinguishable-from-magic technology, however, the solutions that Star Trek presents for gun violence are, by and large, achievable here and now on planet Earth.
 Many other countries have already begun implementing many of these solutions to great effect, in fact.